-Patient Stratification integrates current and cost trends, chronic conditions, and social determinants risk models and disparate sources to identify the individuals most likely to benefit from proactive care management programs.
-Users can build and analyze different stratification algorithms based on proven risk models and patient utilization to rank and ultimately determine the most important candidates for intervention through complex care management, chronic condition management, readmission prevention or other programs.
-(This Care Management application combines and replaces Patient Identification & Patient Risk Stratification)
+The Patient Stratification application integrates current cost trends, chronic conditions, as well as social determinant risk models and other sources, to identify the individuals most likely to benefit from proactive care management programs.
+Users can build and analyze different stratification algorithms based on proven risk models and resource utilization to identify the most important candidates for intervention through complex care management, chronic condition management, readmission prevention or other programs.

 - Dynamic stratification algorithm creation and saving for targeting individuals for a variety of care programs

 - Supports complex attribution to the individual’s PCP via integration with Attribution Modeler or incorporation of client-provided logic.

 - Complex patient filtering capabilities to create precise cohort registries

 - Automates patient list management with the care management staff for improved intake processing

 - Expand ability to identify the most critical candidates for Care Management programs

 - Ability to tailor criteria to meet unique program requests